apostrophecms/sanitize-html/README.md

 ## Changelog

+1.18.1:

+* A file was required with incorrect case, breaking the library on case sensitive filesystems such as Linux.
+Fixed.

 1.18.0:

 * The new `allowedSchemesAppliedToAttributes` option.
 This determines which attributes are validated as URLs, replacing the old hardcoded list of `src` and `href` only.
 The default list now includes `cite`.
 Thanks to ml-dublin for this contribution.